{{org_field_logo}}

 Temporary workers must not delay reporting because of uncertainty about severity; all incidents should be reported so that appropriate classification and action can be determined by the director.

-8. Types of Reportable Incidents
+8. Types of Incidents Requiring Internal Notification

 Examples of reportable critical and serious incidents include but are not limited to: